dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 message using an h1.

 Sometimes an HTTP request can succeed with an error.
-This happens when the request was successful—successfully connected to a server and received a response—but the response body contains an error.
+This happens when the request was successful — successfully connected to a server and received a response — but the response body contains an error.

 Sometimes servers pass additional errors as successful responses.

 Handling all three of these states bloats our code a little bit, but it's essential to do so on every request.
 Requests take time and a lot could go wrong.
-Because all requests—and promises—have these three states, it makes it possible to handle all HTTP requests with a reusable hook, or a component, or even a React feature called Suspense.
+Because all requests — and promises — have these three states, it makes it possible to handle all HTTP requests with a reusable hook, or a component, or even a React feature called Suspense.
 We'll cover each of these approaches, but first, we must introduce the concept of render props.

 Render Props